 - A. Advisory Committee on Immunization Practices (ACIP) a group of medical and public health experts that develops recommendations on how to use vaccines to control diseases in the United States.
-ACIP was established under Section 222 of the Public Health Service Act (42 U.S.C. § 217a). - B. Child any student less than 18 years of age. - C. College or university student any student who is enrolled for one or more classes at a college or university and who is physically present at the institution.
-This includes students who are auditing classes but does not include persons taking classes online or by correspondence only. - D. Delegated physician assistant a licensed physician assistant authorized under Section 12-36-106(5), C.R.S., to execute Certificates of Immunization, medical exemptions and/or supervise a public health or school nurse as authorized by part 9 of article 4 of title 25, C.R.S. - E. Dose a measured quantity of an immunizing agent; quantity and frequency of administration determined by recognized health authorities and the manufacturer of each agent. - F. Emancipated student any student who has reached age 18; a lawfully married child of any age; a child 15 years of age or older who is managing his/her own financial affairs and who is living separate and apart from his/her parent. - G. Immunization tracking system a comprehensive immunization tracking system established by the Department of Public Health and Environment pursuant to Section 25-4-2403(2), C.R.S., that enables the gathering of epidemiological information from the sources delineated in section 25-4-2403(2), C.R.S. and the investigation and control of communicable diseases.
-Individuals, parents and legal guardians may provide information to the immunization tracking system; however, pursuant to section 25-4-2403(7), C.R.S., they have the option to exclude their or their student's immunization information from the immunization tracking system at any time. - H. Indigent child any child whose parent cannot afford to have the child immunized or if emancipated, who cannot himself/herself afford immunization and who has not been exempted. - I. Infant any child up to twenty-four months of age or any child eligible for vaccination and enrolled under the Colorado Medical Assistance Act, Articles 4, 5, and 6 of Title 25.5, C.R.S.
+ACIP was established under Section 222 of the Public Health Service Act (42 U.S.C. §217a). - B. Child any student less than 18 years of age. - C. College or university student any student who is enrolled for one or more classes at a college or university and who is physically present at the institution.
+This includes students who are auditing classes but does not include persons taking classes online or by correspondence only. - D. Delegated physician assistant a licensed physician assistant authorized under section 12-36-106(5), C.R.S., to execute Certificates of Immunization, medical exemptions and/or supervise a public health or school nurse as authorized by part 9 of article 4 of title 25, C.R.S. - E. Department (the) refers to the Colorado Department of Public Health and Environment. - F. Dose a measured quantity of an immunizing agent; quantity and frequency of administration determined by recognized health authorities and the manufacturer of each agent. - G. Emancipated student any student who has reached 18 years of age; a lawfully married child of any age; a child 15 years of age or older who is managing his/her own financial affairs and who is living separate and apart from his/her parent. - H. Immunization tracking system a comprehensive immunization tracking system established by the Department pursuant to section 25-4-2403(2), C.R.S., that enables the gathering of epidemiological information from the sources delineated in section 25-4-2403(2), C.R.S. and the investigation and control of communicable diseases.
+Individuals, parents and legal guardians may provide information to the immunization tracking system; however, pursuant to section 25-4-2403(7), C.R.S., they have the option to exclude their or their student's immunization information from the immunization tracking system at any time. - I. Indigent child any child whose parent cannot afford to have the child immunized or if emancipated, who cannot himself/herself afford immunization and who has not been exempted. - J. Infant any child up to twenty four months of age or any child eligible for vaccination and enrolled under the Colorado Medical Assistance Act, Articles 4, 5, and 6 of Title 25.5, C.R.S.